 PURPOSE

-Establishes the policy and expectations for activating and deactivating student accounts and providing access to Clackamas Community College (CCC) systems and databases.
+Establishes the policy and expectations for activating and deactivating student accounts and providing access to Clackamas Community College (CCC) systems and databases (e.g. myclackamas, student email, Library, Moodle).

 SUMMARY

-CCC maintains student accounts for all currently enrolled and active students. accounts for students who are no longer enrolled will be deactivated, after eight consecutive terms of inactivity.
+CCC maintains student accounts for allstudents. andAccounts belonging to students who are no longer enrolled will be deactivated after four consecutive terms of inactivity.

 PROCEDURE

-A student account is automatically created in Colleague when a student is admitted to CCC, which provides access to all systems and databases (E.g. myclackamas, student email, Library, Moodle).
+A student account is automatically created in the student information system (SIS) when a student is admitted to CCC, which provides access to all student systems and databases (e.g. myclackamas, student email, Library, Moodle).

-The Registrar will oversee the process whereby student accounts will be deactivated after the 8th consecutive term that the former student has not registered for any course.
+The Registrar’s Office in collaboration with Information Technology Servcies (ITS) will oversee the process for deactivating student accounts after the fourthconsecutive term in which the former student has not registered for any course.
+Exceptions include:

+High school connections students (e.g. Advanced College Credit)

+Community Education students

+Workshop students

+Adult Basic Education students

-Once an account is deactivated, the academic record for the student will be maintained but former students will no longer have access to CCC systems and databases.
+Once an account is deactivated, the academic record for the student will be maintained, but former students will no longer have access to CCC student systems and databases.

-Students can re-apply to CCC via the online application at www.clackamas.edu in order to reactivate their student record and access these systems.
+Students need to re-apply to CCC via the online application at www.clackamas.edu to reactivate their student record and access these systems.
+Reactivated accounts may be assigned a new student email address.

 REVIEW HISTORY